 - Rice: This will separate, like curds and whey, with a clear, yellow liquid rising to the top.
 Shake well before drinking.
-This drink also become slightly carbonated
+This drink also becomes slightly carbonated.

-The Green Living Australia Yoghurt Maker is perfect for making all your probiotic fermented ABC drinks as the optimal temperature for growth: 25 to 45.
+The Green Living Australia Yoghurt Maker is perfect for making all your probiotic fermented ABC drinks at the optimal temperature for growth: 25 to 45.

 This is what they look like after fermentation before you shake them.
 From left to right: Coconut, Soy, Almond, Oat, Rice.

-While the last three do not look that great initially, once you shake them they are great.
-The Coconut was the stand out for me, followed by carbonated, zingy rice milk.
-They retain the flavour of the original milk, but \withthat added tang.
+While the last three do not look that great initially, once you shake them, they are great.
+The Coconut stood out for me, followed by carbonated, zingy rice milk.
+They retain the flavour of the original milk but \withthat added tang.
 Give one a try and boost your microbiome.